caetanovidal/challenge-api-fast-api/README.md

-Great work so far!
-Based on the structure and functionality of your project, here’s a **comprehensive and professional `README.md`** you can use as a base.
-It includes installation, usage, API reference, project structure, and more.

----

 # 🧠 EasyOCR + GPT Document Analyzer API

 A FastAPI-based web service for document analysis.
 This API accepts PDF or image files, extracts text using OCR (EasyOCR), classifies the document using embeddings (FAISS + Sentence Transformers), and extracts structured entities using OpenAI's GPT models.